 The Substance Abuse and Mental Health Services Administration (SAMHSA) offers people with a drinking problem a resource on finding treatment for alcoholism.
-This confidential service is available in English and Spanish, 24 hours a day, 7 days a week, for the benefit of individuals and their family members who are facing problems with the abuse of alcoholic drinks.
+This confidential service is available in English and Spanish, 24 hours a day, seven days a week, for the benefit of individuals and their family members who are facing problems with the abuse of alcoholic drinks.
 It also provides some pieces of advice for those abusing the most dangerous liquids – like rubbing alcohol, for example.

 The University of Washington has an online library of scientific literature on alcohol abuse.
-In addition, free posters, brochures, and other materials about prevention of alcoholism are available here.
+Besides, free posters, brochures, and other materials about the prevention of alcoholism are available here.
 This resource for alcoholics includes a spectrum of information about the social, psychological, criminal justice, and medical issues faced by people with an addiction.

 Medical Treatment for Alcohol Abuse

-Uncontrolled drinking behavior develops due to a number of genetic, environmental, and psychosocial factors.
-Alcohol acts on the human brain where it affects neurotransmitters and creates a dependence.
-Studies have shown that some genes predispose a person to alcohol abuse whereas other genes offer protection.
+Uncontrolled drinking behavior develops due to several genetic, environmental, and psychosocial factors.
+Alcohol acts on the human brain, where it affects neurotransmitters and creates dependence.
+Studies have shown that some genes predispose a person to alcohol abuse, whereas other genes offer protection.
 Medications that disrupt the action of alcohol on the brain are treatment resources for alcoholics.

 The United States Food and Drug Administration has approved certain prescription medications for alcohol dependence.
-Pharmacologic therapies (for example, naltrexone, disulfiram, and Acamprosate) work through different mechanisms of action, such as creating an aversion to alcoholic drinks, reducing cravings, blocking the metabolism of alcoholic drinks, or preventing withdrawal symptoms.
+Pharmacologic therapies (for example, naltrexone, disulfiram, and Acamprosate) work through different mechanisms of action, such as creating an aversion to alcoholic drinks, reducing cravings, blocking the metabolism of alcoholic beverages, or preventing withdrawal symptoms.

-It is important to know, however, that mixing alcohol with medicines can result in dangerous reactions.
+It is crucial to know, however, that mixing alcohol with medicines can result in dangerous reactions.
 Some medications contain alcohol.
 Drinking affects older individuals and women differently.
-Alcoholic drinks can intensify some of the side effects of medications such as drowsiness and lightheadedness, resulting in motor vehicle accidents or falls and injuries.
+Alcoholic drinks can intensify some of the side effects of drugs such as drowsiness and lightheadedness, resulting in motor vehicle accidents or falls and injuries.
 The alcohol content in mouthwash can lead to a relapse.
 Can one drink alcohol while on antibiotics?
 This and other such questions are best answered by medical professionals.
 Medical treatment for alcohol abuse must be conducted under the supervision of a qualified healthcare provider.